Introduction

 Water-Wise Bathrooms & Kitchens

-The U.S. Environmental Protection Agency explains that WaterSense-labeled faucets, showerheads, and toilets are designed to reduce water use without sacrificing performance in its official program overview.
+The U.S. Environmental Protection Agency explains the WaterSense program and how labeled products reduce water use on its official WaterSense overview.

 Water Conservation Tips:

-- Use permeable paving and landscape designs that reduce runoff and support local ecosystems.
+- Use site-friendly landscape planning to reduce runoff and support groundwater.

 Design with the Landscape, Not Against It